 We offer online language software programs, as well as 1:1 language tutoring at interested children's homes.
 Providing kids with opportunities to expand their language skills and/or having them help to teach children living in other countries is an exciting way for them to open up their perspective, learn about other cultures, and feel connected to something bigger in the world.

 Night Zookeeper Writing Program

 The Night Zookeeper writing program encourages kids in a fun environment to develop creative writing skills in English.
-Kids use an online writing tool, class blog and a library of interactive lessons to help advance their writing.
+Kids use an online writing tool, class blog, and a library of interactive lessons to help advance their writing.
 We installed the Night Zookeeper program and internet connection into homes to enable communication in English between children in Japan and Syria, and also to provide a platform for Arabic language instructors to as online teachers so that Syrian children will not lose their native language skills.